-This easy, vegetarian salad takes under 15 minutes to prepare, and is a delicious addition to summer barbecues, picnics and gatherings.
-Made with light and fresh ingredients like sweet corn, nectarines, cherry tomatoes, cilantro, and feta, and turns every meal into a fiesta.
-Pair with grilled meat, poultry or seafood for a complete meal.
+This vegetarian salad takes less than 15 minutes to prepare, and is a delicious addition to barbecues, picnics and gatherings.
+Turn any meal into a fiesta with this fresh, summer side!

 I rarely ate corn growing up, and if I did it was usually in the form of a corn chip or popcorn.
 Corn is just not celebrated the same way in Australia as it is in America, probably because we produce less of it.

 Over the years, I’ve come to enjoy corn more and more, particularly in it’s raw form.
 I can live without high fructose corn syrup, and all the highly processed corn products out there, but fresh, crunchy, burst-in-your mouth corn is something I can get behind.